Have you ever seen a swarm of bees in action? Find out what it means and why it happens! 👉 Learn More

 It's not common for a group of carpenter bees to damage a structure so much that it collapses.
 However, the presence of the nest can lead to further damage.
 It is a way that water can seep into the wood and possibly cause early rot.
 It may not look good with all the holes in the wood.

-The worst option, which I have seen, is where wood peckers come and find the nest and further damage the wood.
+The worst option, which I have seen, is where woodpeckers come and find the nest and further damage the wood.
 The tunnel the bees create is just under the surface, and woodpeckers can easily peck through this surface and cause further damage.

-How To Remove Carpenter Bees Humanely
+How to Remove Carpenter Bees Humanely

 It is possible to relocate carpenter bees, but this isn't something that a beekeeper can do, and it is mostly impractical.
 If you would like to try and do this, here are some tips and tricks if you don't want to kill carpenter bees.